scottbly/java-tdd-katas/EMPLOYEE_REPORT.md

 &nbsp;

-**Requirement -** The shop is now staying open 10 hours on weekends.
+**Requirement -** The shop is now staying open 10 hours on weekends (8 hours on week days).
 Employees under 18 cannot make more than $100 a day for tax reasons.
 If they would make more, do not schedule them for that day.

+&nbsp;

+&nbsp;

+**Requirement -** The shop is considering opening on Wednesdays.
+Enhance the report so the Wednesday error message includes Employees who would have the day off like "Closed on Wednesdays, if we were open Bob and Jim would not be working"